Associated graded of Hodge modules and categorical sl_2 actions: Introduction

 In \cite{C1} we studied the kernel for $\T'$ in the category of coherent sheaves.
 We proved that it concides with the (underived) push-forward $ R^0 f_* (\sL) $, where $ f $ is the inclusion of a dense, open subset $ \fZ^o \subset T^* \G(k,N) \times_{\sl_N} T^* \G(N-k,N) $ and $ \sL $ is an explicit line bundle.

-Thus, as a consequence of our results, we prove that there is an isomorphism $\tgr(\fG(j_* \O_U)) \cong R^0 f_*(\sL) $ (Corollary \ref{cor:main}).
-This is a purely geometric result, which (as far as we know) can only be deduced using this machinery of categorical $\sl_2$-actions.
+In Corollary \ref{cor:main}, we prove that there is an isomorphism $\tgr(\fG(j_* \O_U)) \cong R^0 f_*(\sL) $ (here $ \tgr$ denotes the ``directed associated graded'', which is defined in section \ref{se:AssociatedGradedKernels}).
+This is a purely geometric result, which (as far as we know) can only be deduced using this machinery of categorical $\sl_2$ actions.